Northwestern vs. DePaul College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Spread & Total Prediction for Northwestern vs. DePaul

-DePaul's record against the spread this season is 2-6-0, and Northwestern's is 4-5-0.
-A total of four out of the Blue Demons' games this season have gone over the point total, and five of the Wildcats' games have gone over.
+Northwestern has a 4-5-0 record against the spread so far this season compared to DePaul, who is 2-6-0 ATS.
+A total of five out of the Wildcats' games this season have gone over the point total, and four of the Blue Demons' games have gone over.
+The teams score an average of 146.6 points per game, 5.1 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM